Estimated read time: 15 mins

 In this section, we're going to cover how to design your new email list building popup!

-With Display Rules, you can determine exactly where on your website the Form appears, and the Advanced Settings allow you to further customize your Form behaviors.
-For our purposes, we are be leaving these options at their defaults and moving on.
+4 With Display Rules, you can determine exactly where on your website the Form appears, and the Advanced Settings allow you to further customize your Form behaviors.
+For our purposes, we will be leaving these options at their defaults and moving on.

-You can set a default list in the Integrations app, but if you want to connect a Form to a different list, switch the toggle from Global to Campaign.
+1 You can set a default list by clicking your Profile picture > Settings > Integrations, but if you want to connect a Form to a different list, enable the Override Global Settings toggle.